 - I. Leave of Absence A leave of absence is permission granted by the School Board or allowed under its adopted policies for an employee to be absent from duty for a specified period of time with the right to return to employment upon the expiration of leave.
 Any absence of a member of the staff from duty shall be covered by leave duly authorized and granted.
 Leave shall be officially granted in advance and shall be used for the purposes set forth in the leave application.
 Leave for sickness or other emergencies may be deemed to be granted in advance if prompt report is made to the proper authority. - II.
 Generally, no leave, except military leave or illness-in-line-of-duty leave, will be granted for a period in excess of one year.
 Illness-in-line-of-duty leave may not be extended beyond the maximum medical improvement date or a maximum of two (2) years from the date of injury, whichever is the earliest date.
 Leave may be with or without pay as provided by law, regulations of the State Board, and these rules.
 For any absence that is without pay, the deduction for each day of absence shall be determined by dividing the annual salary by the number of days/hours for the employment period. - III.
 A leave shall not be granted to any employee to accept other employment.
 Accepting employment while on a leave of absence cancels the leave automatically.
 The person on leave will be notified that he/she must return to work with the School Board immediately, resign, or be terminated. - IV.
-The Superintendent shall develop procedures to implement leave provisions.
+The maximum time available to any employee for all leaves of absence shall be a continuous two (2) years. - V. The Superintendent shall develop procedures to implement leave provisions.

-FORMERLY: 4.2, 5.3, 5.3.1, 5.3.2,
+REVISED: 08/25/09, 12/12/23 FORMERLY: 4.2, 5.3, 5.3.1, 5.3.2,

-OSCEOLA 6.50+
+OSCEOLA 6.50\+